rhiannahmaher/weatherTop/README.md

 ```
 ## Installing

-### Netlify
-Users can access deployed weatherTop application via Netlify using the following URL:

-### Glitch
-Users can access deployed weatherTop application via Glitch using the following URL:

-### GitHub
-Users can access GitHub project using the following URL:

 ## Modifications (Glitch & Github)
 Before serving the application, replace the placeholder API key with your personal API key.
 Navigate to _controllers/station-controller.js_ and update line 14 & line 103 with your openWeather API key.